tracim/tracim/backend/doc/setting.md

 ## Activating reply by email feature ##

-to activate reply by email feature, you first need to [setting#Activating API key authentification] activate api key auth mecansim, without this, email_reply feature can't work correctly.
+to activate reply by email feature, you first need to activate api key auth mecansim (see Activating API key authentification section), without this, email_reply feature can't work correctly.

 to activate reply by email, smallest config is this: